Azure/AzureStackHCI-EvalGuide/nested/steps/2a_ManagementInfraGUI.md

 1. Visit https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019, complete the registration form, and download the ISO.
 Save the file as **WS2019.iso** to C:\ISO
 2. Visit https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise, complete the registration form, and download the x64 ISO.
 Save the file as **W10.iso** to C:\ISO
 3. Visit --link--, complete the registration form, and download the ISO.
 Save the file as **AzSHCI.iso** to C:\ISO
-4. Visit --link--, complete any necessary registration, and download the executables for the Windows Admin Center, storing them in C:\ISO
+4. Visit https://aka.ms/wacdownload to download the executables for the Windows Admin Center.
+Save it as **WindowsAdminCenter.msi**, also in C:\ISO

 ![All files have been downloaded onto your Hyper-V host](/media/download_files.png)